wazuh/wazuh-documentation/source/pci_dss.rst

 ELK
 ---

-`OSSEC Wazuh integration with ELK Stack <http://documentation.wazuh.com/en/latest/ossec_elk.html>`_ comes with out-of-the-box dashboards for PCI DSS compliance and CIS benchmarking.
+:ref:`OSSEC Wazuh integration with ELK Stack <installation_elastic>` comes with out-of-the-box dashboards for PCI DSS compliance and CIS benchmarking.
 You can do forensic and historical analysis of the alerts and store your data for several years, in a reliable and scalable platform.

 The following requirements can be met with a combination of OSSEC + ELK Stack: